-Upon reset SADDR (SFR address 0xA9) and SADEN (SFR address 0xB9) are loaded with 0s.
-This produces a given address of all "don't cares" as well as a Broadcast address of all "don't cares".
+When RESET, the SADDR (SFR address 0xA9) and SADEN (SFR address 0xB9) are loaded with 0s.
+This generate a "Given" address as "don't cares" ("XXXX XXXXb") and a "Broadcast" address as "don't cares" ("XXXX XXXXb").
 This effectively disables the Automatic Addressing mode and allows the micro-controller to use standard 80C51 type UART drivers which do not make use of this feature.